RayXxxxxx/raspberrypi-image-backup/README.md

 It need a SD card or a storage device, and format storage device as ext4 type by the following command.

-**Note: After formatting, all data stored in the storage device will be lost**

 In the OS with desktop, device maybe auto mount to **/media/**
 ```sh
 NAME        MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT